 Make Birth Easier

 Kegel exercises can not only prevent or treat pregnancy incontinence, they can make birth itself easier–once you have practiced exercising your pelvic floor muscles, you’ll know how to release them.

 Releasing not only makes labor more comfortable, it also helps you avoid tearing these tissues during the birth when baby’s head moves through the vagina.
-As a side benefit, many women who do Kegel exercises report enhanced sensitivity during intercourse, and many of their partners claim greater pleasure as well.
+One of the nice side benefits of Kegel exercises is that many women report enhanced sensitivity during intercourse, and many of their partners claim greater pleasure as well.